nick1udwig/whitelist/README.md

 `users`   | `(set ship)`     | Specific `@p`s to whom provider is accessible.
 `groups`  | `(set resource)` | Groups whose members will have access.

-If a ship is a member of one or more of these attributes, it will be whitelisted.
+If a ship is a member of one or more of these attributes, it will be whitelisted (see [Restricting access](#restricting-access) below).

 ## App state